 I want to tell you something you already know, the current job market sucks, and it sucks even harder for lawyers.

 This is particularly true if you want to live and work in an area where there are multiple law schools churning out eager-to-please associates every year.
 Not only are you competing with your other job-seeking classmates, and the holdovers from previous years, but also with those that are newly minted, freshly-groomed, and ready to work for peanuts.
+They are eager to work, even if they haven’t learned how to manage criminal clients quite as much as the more experienced lawyers.
+But this won’t stop them trying to push out any lawyer they see!

 I was prompted to ponder these truths recently when a friend of mine who has been teaching for the past few years contacted me to ask for my opinion of his plan to go to law school.
 After a several minute long fit of laughter on my part, he assured me that he was, in fact, serious.
 Now, I’m not someone who takes joy in crushing people’s dreams… or at least I don’t take joy in crushing the dreams of my friends.
-Nonetheless, I relayed to my friend the shit sandwich that I referenced above.
+Nonetheless, I relayed to my friend the reality sandwich that I referenced above.

 I ended by saying that I’d be happy to help him in any way I could, but that I thought it was important for him to enter into this decision with both eyes open.
 He would be leaving a job that, while dreary and draining to him, at least wasn’t putting him in any more debt, in order to pursue a career that is by no means a guarantee of success and at worst could be just as mind numbing and crippling at the career he wanted to leave.

 Side Note: I can’t think of a more scathing indictment of the U.S. educational system than the fact of how many of my friends and family members, who would have made excellent educators, have burnt out of teaching in 3 years or less.
-I’m not looking to place blame on any particular politician or party, but we need to fix this shit, and fast.
+I’m not looking to place blame on any particular politician or party, but we need to fix this, and fast.

 After I got off the phone with my friend, I thought about the twisted trail that brought me to where I am today.
 I am fortunate to have a job where I feel like I am a valued member of a team, where I am learning various elements of legal practice, and where I can waste valuable time chatting with Boozy on Lawyer Slack and reading articles about Furries and angry Texans.
 This is a new development in my life though, because I’ve been a lawyer for a year now, and I’m in my third job.